davidgonzalez95/Azure_Project_01_End-to-End-Data-Engineering_AdventureWorks/README.md

 The goal of this phase is to set up a **dynamic data pipeline** that efficiently transfers data from an **HTTP source to Azure Data Lake Storage Gen2** (ADLS Gen2).
 The pipeline leverages dynamic parameters to handle multiple data sources and destinations, **automating the ingestion process**.

 ### ADLS Gen2
-We create a Data Lake with four folders: three for our data (bronze, silver, and gold), and one for storing parameters used in Data Factory.
+I create a Data Lake with four folders: three for our data (bronze, silver, and gold), and one for storing parameters used in Data Factory.

 ### Azure Data Factory
 #### Data Factory Architecture: